BerriAI/bettershot/README.md

 >BetterShot by BerriAI let’s you add error (hallucinations/refusal to answer) monitoring to your LLM App in a few minutes.
 Like Bugsnag/Sentry for LLM apps!

+## How it works
+We designed Bettershot to flag errors in retrieval-augmented LLM Apps (i.e. you're trying to get GPT to answer questions over specific data).

+Bettershot aims to detect 3 things:
+- Was the question relevant to the data (i.e. filter out questions like "how's the weather?" if the chatbot's purpose was to answer questions on the history of jeans)

+If relevant then,
+- Did the model response invent new information when answering the question (i.e. information that was **not** in the prompt passed in)
+- Did the model refuse to answer the question (e.g. "Sorry as an AI language model...")

+We do this by using chatgpt (currently `gpt-3.5-turbo-16k`) to evaluate each prompt-response pair and determine these things.

+#### Key Technical Challenges

+**LLM-based evaluations are inconsistent**
+We solved this by doing 2 things:
+- We ask the LLM to write a rationale before making it's decision.
+Similar to CoT, this helps the model think through the decision - making results more consistent and understandable.
+- We evaluate each prompt-response pair 5 times.
+Each evaluation returns either True or False, along with the model's rationale for why it chose what it did.
+We then pick the evaluation (True/False) that occurs most, along with the model rationale to explain reasoning.

+We base this on the assumption that if it made the same decision 4 times out of 5, then it's probably the right one (minimizing inconcistencies as much as possible).

+**Latency for Production Applications**
+We do **not** want to add latency to your application.
+When you call our API endpoint, we pass your request in a separate thread, and immediately return a `response received` message - ending the call.
+This ensures minimal latency (`~0.004s`) is added to your application.

+>We will be sharing the prompts soon!
+Reach out to us @ krrish@berri.ai if that's a blocker to using this.

 ## Getting Started

 Install bettershot by running this command.: